searchisko/search.jboss.org-ui/core/src/main/javascript/org/jboss/core/widget/list/readme.md

 data sources and list items related to a particular data source can be updated asynchronously at any time.
 On top of that this component enables selection of individual items either by pointer device or keyboard.

-The idea comes from need to build a general component that would allow implementation of complex suggestion drop-downs UI component similar to [Spotlight][].
+The idea comes from need to build a general component that would allow implementation of complex suggestion drop-down UI components similar to [Spotlight][].

 [Spotlight]: http://en.wikipedia.org/wiki/Spotlight_(software)